 Tao Fong Shan Christian center has just published a collection of Spiritual exercises from the Courses and Retreats under the heading “CHRISTFULNESS”.

-Preface by Areopagos director Dr. Raag Rolfsen
+Preface by former director of Areopagos dr. Raag Rolfsen

 Faith is a desperate act.
 At certain times, nothing testifies to the promises of faith.
 When the word reaches you that someone you know died, the memories of the close ones you lost bursts forward.
 It blows to pieces the protecting covers that you have built to contain the pain.
 The grief returns with a power that is almost as strong as the day she passed away.
 In this very blast of sadness, the fragility of your own life also becomes evident.
 You live, and one unknown day you are gone.

 The ridicule of faith also reveals itself when we realize the injustice and suffering around us.
 The inequality of wealth leaves us without words.
 How can it be that some few people can control most of the riches and resources of our world?
 Indifferent leaders crush the hopes of more political freedom with a shrug.
 Soldiers use rape and abuse as weapon of war.
 A world that we believed would move forward to humanity is today taking consistent steps back to the most ruthless heritage of our past.

 The pain is also inside.
 The wounds inflicted by a brutal and insensitive father just reject to heal.
 They remain a lifelong cause of suffering and mental confusion that we cannot control.
 Many times, it steers us in directions we do not want to go.
 An uncontrollable power forces us to go to places where nothing awaits us but our own destruction.